 Walking up to La Pharmacie Anglaise, you know you’re in for something fantastical.
 After being buzzed in, your eyes are drawn around the space which is full of everything from animal specimens to steampunk decor.
 Plenty of seating options are available from the balcony, to a hidden corridor, and the main bar and surrounding tables.

 Life is Beautiful is not only a great cocktail bar, it’s also bright, full of plants (the location previously being a plant store), and charming.
 The current menu has drinks dedicated to ten local businesses in their neighborhood.
 And, the bartenders were talkative and friendly.
+The atmosphere was cozy and inviting.
+It felt like you were sitting in a stylish, covered porch.

 Dedicated to the Herbalist Desmecht, the Calme Toi (left) features eucalyptus infused Tanqueray 10, escholtzia (flower) syrup, Fair kumquat liquor, yuzu, and lemon juice.
 It was refreshing, citrusy, and pine-flavored.
 The second drink (right) is dedicated to the AM Sweet Tea Shop.
 Vi-Tea-Cole is made with Bai Mudan White tea, Benedictine, Cocchi Americano, and lemon juice.
 The combination results in a highly drinkable tea treat.